JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 TODO.
 (Remove if there are no additional terms.)

+# Exposing a MUD URL in Constrained Environments

+In this section, additional methods for exposing MUD URLs are introduced.

-# Exposing a MUD URL using NDP
+## Exposing a MUD URL using NDP

 IPv6 hosts do not require DHCP to get access to the default gateway.
 Using NDP {{!RFC4861}} and Stateless Address Autoconfiguration (SLAAC) {{!RFC4862}}, nodes can configure global addresses on their own based on prefixes contained in NDP Router Advertisements (RAs).